Charlieee1/Boxel-3d-Mods/Boxel 3d Levels.md

 Difficulty: 7
 Download: [Google Drive](https://drive.google.com/open?id=17uk5rAwOl5-dejIG63nPn-VtukO2gPBg)
 Curator's notes:
 The author is well known as an excellent boxel 3d player.
 To date, he is the only one to have beaten every Kackiest Kacky level.
 This level inspired the first obstacle of Kackiest Kacky #-1.
+Doppler may be planning to add this level into the game.
 Curator's description:
 ```Don't get mad as you miss the size change block, and then repeatedly fail the last jump.```
 ### Course Of Stress